Where to Find a Business Advisor

 1. Searching online

 Searching online will obviously yield the most options and you can access a vast number of professionals in just a few minutes.
 The most obvious con is that you’re going to have to go through a huge number of results and perform some intensive research in order to find out who is legit and who is just a clever marketer.

 The best thing to do – before you even open up your computer – is to come up with a list of minimum requirements that you’re going to need from your advisor.
 You should have at least a couple of questions prepared that will help you determine whether or not you should engage with the potential candidate.

-Most advisors will offer a free meeting or session in order to learn a bit about each other and see if you have the potential for a mutually beneficial relationship.
+Most advisors will offer a free meeting or session with their potential client in order to learn about their client and see if the client has the potential for a mutually beneficial relationship.
 Take them up on this.
 It’s much easier to get a feel for someone’s personality from an actual conversation than from reading their marketing materials.

 2. Using your personal network